 As of September 30, 2019, DMA disestablished the Defense Visual Information component (to include the Defense Imagery Management Operations Center (DIMOC)) and realigned the VI Policy and Proponency positions and resources within a new PA Proponency section under the Office of the Chief Management Officer (OCMO) within the DMA headquarters.

 Beginning this Fiscal Year 2020, DMA strategy 2025 re-aligned DMA's mission, functions and capabilities to support the lines of effort in the National Defense Strategy.
-The strategy places portions of the DoD Visual Information Program across three Lines of Business within the DMA.
+The strategy places portions of the DoD Visual Information Program across two lines of business within the DMA.

-- central VI management of current operational and non-current historical VI.
+- VI management of current operational and non-current historical VI.

-- DoD Visual Information (VI) Records Center (DVIRC), Riverside, Calif.- The DVIRC has been transferred under the control and direction of the DMA Riverside Director, Mr. Michael Drumheller, under the Production LOB.
+- DoD Visual Information (VI) Records Center (DVIRC), Riverside, California- The DVIRC has been transferred under the control and direction of the DMA Riverside Director, Mr. Michael Drumheller, under the Media Production line of business.
 The mission continues as the flow point for transferring permanent DoD VI records to the National Archives and Records Administration (NARA).
 They continue to digitize physical media from the services and combatant commands, as well as managing digital DoD VI records.

 - DoD Visual Information (VI) Customer Services (DVICS) Center will remain in Tobyhanna, Pennsylvania and is being expanded to a DMA Enterprise-level customer service capability.
-LTC Randy Taylor is Director, Customer Services, under the control of the Mission Support LOB.
+Lt.
+Col. Randy Taylor is Director, Customer Services, under the control of the Mission Support line of business.